benagricola/milo-config-rrf/README.md

 ## TODO
 * Tool change macros and postprocessing.
 This might be as simple as making sure `G37` is called once the tool has been changed.
 * Ability to run the config without the touch probe, using manual WCS setting and tool offsetting.
+* Add Work Zero detection on surface and hole.
 * CNC LCD menu.
 * Allow networking and drives to be configured via `user-vars.g`.
 * ?
 Feedback appreciated.